-According to the experts, a lot of us travel like this… but we’re trying to ditch the habit.
+According to the experts, a lot of people travel like this… and we’re trying to ditch the habit.

-Katja Quasdorf, CEO of Jenman African Safaris, believes 2020 is shaping up to be the year of ‘slow travel’, as more travellers embrace the mindset of doing less but experiencing more.
+Katja Quasdorf, CEO of Jenman African Safaris, believes ‘slow travel’ is going to be one of the fastest growing travel trends, as more travellers embrace the mindset of doing less but experiencing more.

 “We are seeing a lot more travellers opting for slow travel, where they can immerse themselves in the destination to both understand it better and fully enjoy their chosen activities without being rushed,” Quasdorf says.